dspydev/python-projects/README.md

 # Python-Projects

-Hi, my name is Damien SOULÉ.
+My name is Damien Soulé, and I was born in 1990 in La Réunion (France).
 I am passionate about Python programming in general.
-My projects mainly focus on:

-- Data analysis/Data Science
-- Artificial Intelligence
-- Machine Learning
-- Deep Learning
-- Web Development (eg: Django)
+I enjoy diversifying my projects in order to gradually master their ecosystems.

+My projects can involve data analysis, artificial intelligence, machine learning, deep learning, or even web application development (using Django).
+I am looking forward to growing and evolving as an artificial intelligence developer.

 # My Projects